mattbanks/mls-next-news-scraper/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the MIT License.

-## Support

-Check troubleshooting section, review GitHub Actions logs, or open an issue.

 ---